pen-lang/pen/doc/src/guides/testing.md

 ## Running tests

 To run tests, you can run a `pen test` command in your package's directory.
 Then, you should see test results of each functions in each modules.
+The `pen test` command exits with non-zero status codes if some tests fail.